Trader Joe’s responds to Seattle pay hike mandate by raising pay, temporarily, nationwide

 A Trader Joe’s spokesperson did not respond to repeated requests for comment.

-A local Trader Joe’s worker, who requested anonymity to avoid potential retaliation, said the permanent pay raises, including the rescinded one, are the reason employees stay at the company long-term.
+A local Trader Joe’s worker, who requested anonymity to avoid potential retaliation, said the permanent pay raises, including the rescinded one, are the reason employees stay at the company long term.

 “People expect their pay is going to go up $1.50 every year,” he said.
 “They’re just going to use this one permanent raise to pay for this temporary raise.”